1. Home

 • Pull Test: A gentle pull on the hair to assess the number of hairs shed, helping to identify excessive hair loss.

-• Hair Pulling and Plucking Tests: Assessing the ease with which hair can be pulled or plucked can provide insights into the strength and health of hair.
+• Hair-pulling and Plucked Tests: Assessing the ease with which hair can be pulled or plucked can provide insights into its strength and health.

 • Trichogram: Microscopic analysis of plucked hairs to assess the proportion of growing, resting, and shedding hairs.